mihailthebuilder/fight-alerts-backend/README.md

 Set up AWS Aurora Postgres db to write the data to
 - ~~write Cucumber test~~
-- write code the TDD way
+- write db code the TDD way
   - ~~get `TestInsertFightRecords` passing~~
   - ~~get `service_test` passing~~
-  - check Jenkins pipeline still works
+  - ~~get Jenkins pipeline working~~
   - write terraform & deploy
+    - ~~create db cluster~~
+    - ~~enable access to db from local machine~~
+    - ~~enable internet access to lambda while inside VPC~~
+    - ~~create event table in db~~
+    - ~~connect lambda to db~~
+    - move to SSM...
+      - ~~main - nothing~~
+      - ~~db~~
+        - ~~ingress IPs~~
+        - ~~db username~~
+        - ~~db password~~
+      - lambda
 - tidy up...
   - ~~export common code from `datastore_test` and `service_test`/`aurora_client`~~
   - service test
     - replace `GetHostName()` with setting the localhost name in the `context`
     - get Colly to connect to site in first service test
+- separate service test code from prod code
+- lambda should check what data is in the db before writing the events

 Figure out how to do the notificiation sender
 - maybe a lambda that continuosly checks the db and if it's close to event, it gets triggered

 # Technical debt

+## Source code

+Consider building the url into the Scraper as opposed to having it declared directly

+Separate Go source code from the rest (e.g. `bin` and `test_results` folder)

+## Testing

 Improve test coverage in `scraper.go`
 - one way is to create a mock html page and run `getResultsFromUrl` against it
     - but see why it doesn't get triggered with `espn.co.uk` test in `scraper_test.go`

-Set up right access policies for AWS resources

 Split service vs unit test logging clearer

 Figure out how to aggregate coverage results for unit tests

-Consider building the url into the Scraper as opposed to having it declared directly

 Test [main.go](functions/main.go)

-Separate Go source code from the rest (e.g. `bin` and `test_results` folder)
+## Terraform/AWS

+Figure out how to make 2nd public subnet association work.
+Right now have to manually do it.
+See [this] for why.

+Do I have right IAM policies set up for my resources?

+Does the `aws_rds_cluster_instance` resource need `publicly_accessible` set to true in order for me to access the db from my local machine?

+Do I need to have ingress for all addresses in the lambda?

+Turn the lambda_networking modules in lambda into loop

+The lambda security groups take a really long time to destroy.
+How can I solve that?
+- maybe create the security group outside of terraform, take its id into the app

 # Log